geonetwork/core-geonetwork/schematrons/resources/readme.txt

 such as validating multiple documents.
 See the source code for details.

-Schematron assertions can be written in any language, of course; the file sch-messages-en.xhtml contains the diagnostics messages from the XSLT2 skeleton in English, and this can be used as template to localize the skeleton's error messages.
+Schematron assertions can be written in any language, of course; the file sch-messages-eng.xhtml contains the diagnostics messages from the XSLT2 skeleton in English, and this can be used as template to localize the skeleton's error messages.
 Note that typically programming errors in Schematron are XPath errors, which requires localized messages from the XSLT engine.